 (the above framework is based on Gardner’s Multiple Intelligences, with the added Spiritual dimension)

-A lot of people who first approach me for ‘therapy’ are worried that they will be attached with some kind of clinical label, or be deemed as so ‘ill’ that they will have to be in therapy for years.
-Yes, on one end of the spectrum someone can experience emotional intensity in a way that constitutes a clinical diagnosis such as Borderline Personality Disorder (which has been suggested to be more accurately described by the term ‘Emotional Intensity Disorder’), Bipolar Disorder or ADHD.
+Many people who live with emotional intensity worry that they will be attached to some kind of clinical label or be deemed so ‘ill’ that they will have to be in therapy for years.
+Yes, on one end of the spectrum, someone can experience emotional intensity in a way that constitutes a clinical diagnosis, such as Borderline Personality Disorder (which has been suggested to be more accurately described by the term ‘Emotional Intensity Disorder’), Bipolar Disorder, or ADHD.
 Your experience may or may not find its roots in developmental and attachment trauma.
 However, having an emotionally intense personality is not something to be fixed or cured but to be accepted, appreciated, and mastered.
 Trying to suppress something that is so core and intrinsic to your being would be a terrible insult.

 A healthy, emotionally intense individual would have learned to maintain a core sense of identity without it being swept by the moment-to-moment changes of their feelings.